 Conditions that are commonly treated by hydrodissection include:

 Hydrodissection can treat more than just pinched nerves.
 Sometimes a muscle or tendon becomes thickened, fibrotic, or just too tight from overuse and chronic tension.
 The muscle stops moving smoothly.
 Trigger points can develop.
 Pain can ensue.
 Massage therapy or other soft tissue treatments, or trigger point injections, may work, but often only temporarily.
 In such cases, we perform hydrodissection of the muscle or tendon itself.
 This breaks up scar tissue in the muscle and allows it to function more normally, and the pain often starts to go away.

-At Valley Sports Physicians, we’re experts in hydrodissection techniques.
+At Valley Sports Physicians & Orthopedic Medicine, we’re experts in hydrodissection techniques.
 We’ve been doing them longer than the vast majority of practices in the U.S. Call us today to see if we can help you with your pinched nerve!